Roomba i5+ Combo Robot Vacuum and Mop

 • Mopping performance 2 reviews 3.0

-Handles light maintenance mopping while it vacuums, but without sonic scrubbing, rotating pads, or a wash-and-dry station it is better for routine freshen-ups than deep cleaning.
+Handles light maintenance mopping while it vacuums, but without sonic scrubbing, rotating pads, or a wash-and-dry station it is better for routine freshen-ups than deep cleaning, and its interchangeable mop bin works best in homes with mostly hard floors where rugs can be kept out of its path.

 Has no automatic mop lifting; the pad stays down unless you remove it yourself, while the j7 combo adds an auto-lift mechanism for mixed floorplans.